 A network of Marine Protected Areas (MPAs) is in place to aid the protection of vulnerable and endangered species and habitats through structured legislation and policies.
 These sites include Special Areas of Conservation (SAC) and Special Protection Areas (SPA), designated under the EC Habitats Directive (92/43/EEC) and EC Birds Directive (2009/147/EC), respectively, along with Nature Conservation Marine Protected Areas (NCMPAs) designated under the Marine (Scotland) Act 2010 or the Marine and Coastal Access Act 2009.
-The Marine and Coastal Access Act 2009 (Part 5), enables the Department for Environment Food and Rural Affairs (Defra) to designate and protect Marine Conservation Zones (MCZs) in England and Wales.
-Figure 3-6 illustrates the protected areas within the vicinity of the proposed survey area.
+Figure 3-6 illustrates the protected areas in the vicinity of the proposed survey area.